chenwangnida/MENHBSA4SWSC/README.md

 # Prerequisites

+To run the source code of MEEDA, the following jar files need to be bult in the path of libarary.
-Java jar: JAVASE 1.8
+1. Java jar: JAVASE 1.8
-third party jars: Guava, Lang3, Math3, and JGraphT are provided in lib folder.
+2. third party jars: Guava, Lang3, Math3, and JGraphT are provided in lib folder.

 # Run